 Your emotions will be filled with a mix of excitement and nervousness about raising your first round of financing for your startup.
 What do you include and leave out?
 This is your baby we’re talking about; surely you need to show everything, right?

 To help you with this daunting task, why not take some cues from other startups who’ve raised money from angel investors and VCs?
-I’ve compiled a list of 30 of the best startup pitch decks to help you to use as reference.
+I’ve compiled a list of 30 of the best startup pitch deck examples to help you to use as reference when it comes time to create a pitch deck of your own.
 These are the pitch decks of some of your favorite tech brands that you use every day.
 These pitch decks definitely helped them get to the top.

 We’ll also touch upon the best takeaways from each deck so you’ll get an idea of what to include in your startup pitch decks.